KKural/crime-location-choice-studies/Systematic_Review_Manuscript.md

 ### 3.1 Study Selection and Data Overview

 Our systematic search found 2,325 research papers from four databases.
-After removing duplicates and irrelevant studies, we thoroughly reviewed 80 papers and included 49 studies that met our criteria.
+After removing duplicates and irrelevant studies, we reviewed 80 papers and included 49 studies that met our criteria.
 These studies analyze 98,647 crime incidents using discrete choice models to understand where criminals choose to commit crimes.

 The screening process was systematic and thorough.
 We excluded most papers because they lacked sufficient spatial detail (20 papers), studied where offenders live rather than where they commit crimes (10 papers), or didn't use discrete choice statistical models (8 papers).
-Our final dataset of 49 studies represents the most comprehensive analysis of spatial unit selection in crime location choice research to date.
+Our final dataset represents the most comprehensive analysis of spatial unit selection in crime location choice research to date.

 ![PRISMA Flow Diagram](20250710_Analysis%20&%20Results/enhanced_automated_prisma_2020.png)